 Her dispute resolution practice is complemented by her significant commercial law experience.
 Acting mainly in the banking, energy, telecommunications and construction sectors, Tammi has represented and advised financial institutions, international organisations, multinationals and other corporate entities, as well as high net worth individuals, on investment treaty protections, varied forms of financing, regulatory compliance for offshore business, securities, financial products and currency exchange control.
 She has also advised clients on asset sale contracts, services contracts, and company formation, changes in company structure and corporate governance.

 Highlights of her experience include involvement in complex enforcement of a US$345 million non-performing loan secured over commercial property in China, gaming dispute litigation over St. Lucia’s largest casino, as well as in arbitrations concerning disputes over the acquisition of Turkish mining assets, the financing of a Tanzanian power station and an equity re-determination of the participating interests in a Nigerian oilfield.

-Tammi is called to the Bar in Barbados and St. Lucia, with pending admission to the New York State Bar.
 She is a member of Young ICSID and the LCIA’s Young International Arbitration Group (YIAG).
-She is a native English speaker and is proficient in Spanish.
+She is a also native English speaker and is proficient in Spanish.